Augustin Fosu

-Augustin Kwasi Fosu is a Ghanaian development economist known for his research on economic growth, poverty, inequality, governance, and development policy, particularly within the African context.
-He is a professor at the Institute of Statistical, Social and Economic Research (ISSER) at the University of Ghana.
-As of 2025, Fosu's publications have been cited over 14,000 times on Google Scholar, where he holds an h-index exceeding 60.
+Augustin Kwasi FOSU is an internationally renowned Ghanaian economist known for his research on economic growth, poverty, inequality, governance, and development policy, particularly within the African context.
+He is a professor at the Institute of Statistical, Social and Economic Research (ISSER) at the University of Ghana, and an Extraordinary Professor at the Economic and Management Sciences at the University of Pretoria in South Africa.
+He has held academic and policy positions with the African Economic Research Consortium (AERC), the United Nations Economic Commission for Africa (UNECA), and the United Nations University World Institute for Development Economics Research (UNU-WIDER), in addition to teaching at universities in the United States.

 Early life and education

-Fosu earned his bachelor's degree from Lawrence University in the United States in 1973, graduating cum laude with honors in both economics and mathematics, and was elected to Phi Beta Kappa.
-He completed his Master of Arts and Doctor of Philosophy (Ph.D.) in economics at Northwestern University, USA, in 1979.
+Fosu earned his bachelor's degree from Lawrence University in the United States in 1973, graduating cum laude overall and with distinction in both economics and mathematics, and was elected to the Phi Beta Kappa honors society.
+He completed his Master of Arts and Doctor of Philosophy (PhD) in economics at Northwestern University, USA, in 1975 and 1979, respectively.

 Academic and professional career

-Fosu began his academic career in the United States, teaching at Kalamazoo College and later at Oakland University, where he rose from assistant professor to associate professor in 1986 and to full professor in 1993, and served as department chair.
+Fosu began his academic career in the United States, teaching at Kalamazoo College and later at Oakland University, where he rose from Assistant Professor to Associate Professor in 1986 and to full Professor of Economics in 1993, and served as department chair.
 He also held a visiting associate professorship at the University of Rochester (1992–1993).

 In 1998, he joined the African Economic Research Consortium (AERC) in Nairobi, Kenya, as Director of Research, a position he held until 2004.
 From 2004 to 2006, he served as Senior Policy Advisor and Chief Economist at the United Nations Economic Commission for Africa (UN-ECA) in Addis Ababa, where he also directed the Economic and Social Policy Division.
-He subsequently became deputy director of the United Nations University World Institute for Development Economics Research (UNU-WIDER) in Helsinki, Finland, serving until 2013.
+He was subsequently appointed Deputy Director of the United Nations University World Institute for Development Economics Research (UNU-WIDER) in Helsinki, Finland, serving until 2013.

-Since 2013, Fosu has been a professor at ISSER, University of Ghana, teaching primarily PhD-level courses at ISSER and the Department of Economics.
-He has also held honorary and visiting academic appointments at Aalto University in Finland, as Distinguished Visiting professor at the University of Johannesburg, and as Extraordinary Professor at the University of Pretoria in South Africa.
-From 2009 to 2016, he was a research associate at the Brooks World Poverty Institute, University of Manchester, and since 2011 he has been affiliated as research associate with the Centre for the Study of African Economies, University of Oxford.
+He has also held honorary and visiting academic appointments at Aalto University in Finland, as Distinguished Visiting Professor at the University of Johannesburg, and as Extraordinary Professor at the University of Pretoria in South Africa.
+From 2009 to 2016, he was a research associate at the Brooks World Poverty Institute, University of Manchester, and since 2011 he has been affiliated as a research associate with the Centre for the Study of African Economies, University of Oxford.